You are here

 The Goddess is in the landscape of Stonewylde; the rocks her bones, the earth her skin, the foliage her hair.
 The concept of a sentient landscape is ancient and Stonewylde certainly appears to have a consciousness and perception of her own.
 Many places are marked as sacred: the Stone Circle, the Village Green, Hare Stone, the Dolmen and on a darker note, Mooncliffe and Quarrycleave.

-If you’d like to learn more about earth and nature based spiritualities, there are many organisations and websites with lots of interesting information.
+If you’d like to learn more about earth and nature based spiritualities, there are many organisations and websites with plenty of interesting information.
 But the very best way of reconnecting with nature and opening your spirit to the Green Magic all around is by getting outside, in the open air, and allowing Nature to make the connection.